 Sharm El Sheikh

 Sharm El Sheikh is the biggest and fastest-growing holiday destination in Egypt that boasts sun, sea, and sand at affordable prices.
-Sharm El Sheikh offers you the widest array of fun, exciting, and even crazy water and extreme sports: besides diving, snorkeling, sailing, wind, and kite-surfing, you can even try sky diving or parachuting from a helicopter.
+Sharm El Sheikh offers you the widest array of fun, exciting, and even crazy water and extreme sports in addition to many other activities you can enjoy in Sharm El Sheikh: besides diving, snorkeling, sailing, wind, and kite-surfing, you can even try sky diving or parachuting from a helicopter.

 It is the central gateway to the region where tourists are drawn by an intoxicating range of plush five-star resorts at relatively low prices – and the near-guaranteed good weather is also a strong draw.